espruino/BangleApps/apps/bblobface/README.md

 ## More Info
 If you're confused about the functionality of the clock or want a better explanation of how to play the game, I wrote up a user manual here: https://docs.google.com/document/d/1watPzChawBu4iM0lXypreejs3wvf2_8C-x5V2MWJQBc/edit?usp=sharing

-## Credits
+## Special Thanks
-- I'm Pasta Rhythm, computer scientist and aspiring game developer.
+I'm Pasta Rhythm, computer scientist and aspiring game developer.
+I would like to say thank you to the people who inspired me while I was making this app:
 - [nxdefiant, who made a Tetris game.](https://github.com/espruino/BangleApps/tree/master/apps/tetris) Bangle Blobs is my first Bangle app and my first time using JavaScript, so this was a daunting project.
 This Tetris game served as a great example that helped me get started.
 - [gfwilliams for Anton Clock](https://github.com/espruino/BangleApps/tree/master/apps/antonclk) and [Targor for Kanagawa Clock.](https://github.com/espruino/BangleApps/tree/master/apps/kanagsec) These were good examples for how to make a watch face for the Bangle.js 2.
 - Thanks to Gordon Williams and to everyone who contributes to Espruino and the Bangle.js 2 projects!
 - SEGA, owners of the Puyo Puyo franchise that Bangle Blobs is based on.
 Please check out official Puyo Puyo games!
+- Compile, the original creators of Puyo Puyo.
+The company went bankrupt long ago, but the people who worked for them continue to make games.